Trusted WordPress tutorials, when you need them most.

 If you still aren’t convinced about the importance of WordPress security, then you should probably see how one of Wired.com author’s digital life was destroyed.

-After reading that story, we have jumped on board with the 2-step authentication for our Google accounts and most other services that offers this feature.
-If you are as security conscious as us, and you value your blog, then you should follow this tip to improve your WordPress security.
+After reading that story, we jumped on board with the 2-step authentication for our Google accounts and most other services that offer this feature.
+If you are as security-conscious as we are and you value your blog, then you should follow this tip to improve your WordPress security.

 To further improve your security, we recommend looking at other methods as well.
-For example, a software like LastPass and 1Password can help you manage your passwords in one place and ensure your passwords are strong enough to withstand potential hackers.
+For example, software like 1Password can help you manage your passwords in one place and ensure they are strong enough to withstand potential hackers.

 How to Add Google Authenticator in WordPress